Former college quarterback saves family from home engulfed in flames - NewsBreak

 Content Warning: domestic violence, suicide.
 Al Smith, a former pro basketball player who spent five seasons in the American Basketball Association (ABA), died last Monday in Florida, According to the Journal Star.
 He was 75 years old.
 It was reported that Smith shot his live-in girlfriend at an apartment complex in Sarasota.
 Law enforcement arrived, and negotiators attempted to talk to Smith for several hours but could not make contact.
 Sarasota County officials forced entry and discovered Smith died by suicide due to a self-inflicted gunshot.
 Smith's girlfriend was transported to a hospital for treatment.

+Wisconsin made a big splash last month when they hired Luke Fickell, and the head coach may have already found his new starting quarterback.
+Former SMU quarterback Tanner Mordecai plans to transfer to Wisconsin, according to Matt Zenitz of On3.
+Mordecai threw 72 touchdown passes over the last two seasons at SMU.
+He was a...
+The post Wisconsin lands major transfer QB appeared first on Larry Brown Sports.

-Former 49ers' QB Blaine Gabbert and his brothers rescue 4 in Florida helicopter crash
+Former 49ers' QB Blaine Gabbert, his brothers rescue 4 after Florida helicopter crash

 The 11-year vet and former 49ers' QB, Blaine Gabbert, was on jet skis with his brothers when they heard a noise and saw a helicopter sinking near the bay.